nikolayg/nikgrozev-website/_posts/blog/2015-07-30-summary-of-the-oracle-jdk8-mooc.md

 ```

 Alike anonymous classes, lambdas can use the variables of their environment.
-When using local variables in lambdas, the must be <u>effectively final</u>,
+When using local variables in lambdas, they must be **effectively final**,
 which means they are not assigned to from anywhere, regardless if they are actually marked as final.

 ## Method References